sertit/eoreader/docs/faq.md

   - since some baseline you are not interested in, you need to remove an offset to compute in the reflectance, which wasn't the case before
   - ...

-EOreader manages these changes for you!
+EOReader manages these changes for you!

 #### Workarounds for bugs in third-party software